MarkHaoxiang/florl/README.md

 # Floral
-Training federated reinforcement learning with Flower
+Training federated reinforcement learning with Flower.

-Notes:

-`pip install -e . --config-settings editable_mode=strict` helps when install kitten as editable, since the library is rapidly changing.
+Together with https://github.com/MarkHaoxiang/ros2_flower_rl, Forms part of my Federated Learning course project for Part II of the Computer Science Tripos at Cambridge.

+## Installation

+Clone this repository, and then `pip install .`

+You will also need to clone and install from source https://github.com/MarkHaoxiang/kitten and https://github.com/adap/flower.